marten-seemann/draft-seemann-quic-address-discovery/draft-seemann-quic-address-discovery.md

 ~~~
 REQUEST_ADDRESS Frame {
     Type (i) = 0x9f81a0,
-    Sequence Number (i),
+    Request ID (i),
 }
 ~~~

 The REQUEST_ADDRESS frame contains the following fields:

-Sequence Number:
+Request ID:

-: The sequence number of the request.
+: A variable-length integer encoding the request identifier of the request.

 REQUEST_ADDRESS frames are ack-eliciting.
 If lost, it's the sender's decision if it wants to retransmit the frame.
-A sender MAY send a new REQUEST_ADDRESS frame with an incremented sequence number instead.
+A sender MAY send a new REQUEST_ADDRESS frame instead.

 ## REQUEST_DECLINED

 ~~~
 REQUEST_DECLINED Frame {
     Type (i) = 0x9f81a1,
-    Sequence Number (i),
+    Request ID (i),
 }
 ~~~

 The REQUEST_DECLINED frame contains the following fields:

-Sequence Number:
+Request ID:

-: The sequence number of the request that is being declined.
+: The request ID of the request that is being declined.

 REQUEST_DECLINED frames are ack-eliciting, and SHOULD be retransmitted if lost.